 We have put together 25 low / Non shedding dogs in Australia – yes unfortunately all dog breeds shed, no dog is 100% hypoallergenic, but you can choose a breed that shed a lot less than other breeds, and can live in a fur-free in the house and clothes 😊

-Dogs that dont shed – Hypoallergenic Dog Breeds in Australia
+Dogs That Don’t Shed: Top 30 Hypoallergenic Non shedding Dog Breeds in Australia

 What makes Dog Allergies?